nestauk/industrial-taxonomy/reports/section_2.md

 ## Pre-processing of Glass business descriptions {#sec:glass_preproc}

-The analysis of [@sec:topsbm] and [@sec:taxonomy] requires processing the raw descriptions extracted from business' websites by Glass into a form we can use to, for example, generate a network of words where the strength of connections between words is based on how frequently they co-occur in documents.
+The analysis of [@sec:topsbm] and [@sec:taxonomy] requires processing the raw descriptions extracted from business' websites by Glass into a form we can use to, for example, train a topic model on company descriptions or generate their vector representation to measure similarities between companies.
 We are specially interested in removing text which is uninformative about the industry where a company operates in but is likely to appear in a website, such as for example its location.

 <!---
 TODO: Add references to gensim and spacy?
 --->

-In order to do this, we build a Natural Language Processing (NLP) pipeline using the Spacy and Gensim Python libraries, which convert the raw 'string' of a business website description into an ordered list of 'tokens' where each token is a unigram, bigram or trigram composed of the lemmatised form of a word or an (uppercased) entity type label (for a subset of entity types).
+In order to do this, we build a Natural Language Processing (NLP) pipeline using the Spacy and Gensim Python libraries, which convert the raw 'string' of a business website description into an ordered list of 'tokens' where each token is a unigram, bigram or trigram composed of the lemmatised form of a word or an (uppercased) entity type label (for a subset of entity types) [@srinivasa2018natural, @vrehuuvrek2011gensim].

 For example: `"I went to the Eiffel tower and visited my friend Jacques"` -> `["went", "GPE", "visit", "friend", "PERSON" `]